How to Buy an LLC: Step-by-Step Guide

 Written by Nikki Winston – CPA, updated on

-When starting a business, you have two options — build operations from the ground up or buy an existing company.
+When starting a business, you have two options — build operations from the ground up or buy an existing company (LLC for example).

 The idea of being a startup appears to many entrepreneurs.
 But it’s not the easiest path to business ownership.
 You’d have to do a lot of prep work — from registering as a legal business structure to getting all the necessary permits and opening doors for customers.